-Inside the building, the respondent’s friend had to gather their personal belongings and put them into the garbage, while he was being beaten with a metal baton by the uniformed men.
-After that both POM had to stand against a wall and two men in marine blue uniforms (image 11) started punching and kicking them all over their bodies, asked them to empty their pockets and forced them to strip to their underwear.
-They gave orders in English and used some words in Greek like “malaka” to address the POM.
-The beating continued for about 5 minutes, then the men were searched while being in underwear for approximately 10 more minutes.
-They were continuously slapped and punched while they were undressed and their bodies searched.
-The respondent recounts: “They kept moving their hands everywhere and even touched the sensitive places of my body”.
+Inside the building, as reported by the respondent, the respondent’s friend had to gather their personal belongings and put them into the garbage, while he was being beaten with a metal baton by the uniformed men.
+Then, as stated by the respondent, both POM had to stand against a wall and two men in marine blue uniforms started punching and kicking them all over their bodies, asked them to empty their pockets and forced them to strip to their underwear.
+The respondent mentioned that the uniformed men gave orders in English and used some words in Greek like “malaka” to address the POM.
+Reportedly, the beating continued for about 5 minutes, then the men were searched while being in underwear for approximately 10 more minutes.
+The respondent recounts that they were continuously slapped and punched while they were undressed and their bodies searched.“They kept moving their hands everywhere and even touched the sensitive places of my body”.

-There were two cameras in the hallway leading to the cell which were directed into the cell.
-When the two POM arrived to the cell at around 3 am, 4 other Syrian POM between 25 and 45 years were inside the cell.
+The respondent described that there were two cameras in the hallway leading to the cell which were directed into the cell.
+The respondent stated that when the two POM arrived to the cell at around 3 am, 4 other Syrian men aged between 25 and 45 years were already inside the cell.

 The respondent recounted the following nationalities; Syrian, Afghan, Pakistani, Somali, Moroccan, and Algerian and their ages ranged from 15 to 60 years.
-About 9 of them were minors and 5 were women of Syrian and Somali nationalities.
-During the time of detention, the POM were not offered any food or water and when one of the detainees asked for water, he was beaten by a man in marine blue uniform.
-During the time in the detention site, no translators were present, neither were any documents checked nor had they signed any papers or had any fingerprints been taken.
-The uniformed men took photographs of the POM while they were searched and in their underwear.
+According to the respondent, 9 of them were minors and 5 were women of Syrian and Somali nationalities.
+During the time of detention, as stated by the respondent, the POM were not offered any food or water and when one of the detainees asked for water, he was beaten by a man in marine blue uniform.
+The respondent stated that during the time in the detention site, no translators were present, neither were any documents checked nor had they signed any papers or had any fingerprints been taken.
+Furthermore, as stated by the respondent, the uniformed men took photographs of the POM while they were searched and in their underwear.

-Around 2 hours after the sunset, at approximately 8 – 9 pm (assumption by the respondent) of 10/05/2022 around 8 men wearing civilian sport wear and camouflage short-sleeve jackets without any signs or insignias and carrying metal batons, tree branches or plastic batons as weapons came to take the POM from the cell.
-They spoke English and Arabic to the POM, asking them to quickly get out of the cell.
+The respondent reported that around 2 hours after sunset, at approximately 8 – 9 pm (assumption by the respondent) of 10/05/2022 around 8 men wearing civilian sport wear and camouflage short-sleeve jackets without any signs or insignias and carrying metal batons, tree branches or plastic batons as weapons came to take the POM from the cell.
+The respondent stated that they spoke English and Arabic to the POM, asking them to quickly get out of the cell.
 The dialect they spoke in was Lebanese or Syrian, according to the respondent.
-While the POM got out of the cell and were loaded into three vans parked outside the building, they were hit on their backs in order to make them move faster.
-Everyone, including minors and children, was beaten.
+The respondent described that while the POM got out of the cell and were loaded into three vans parked outside the building, they were hit on their backs in order to make them move faster.
+According to the respondent, everyone was beaten, including minors and children.

-The vehicles were two Mercedes vans, similar to image 9, and one Ford transit van, similar to image 8.
-None of the cars carried any writing or logo and they did not have license plates.
-The loading of all approximately 100 POM took about 30 minutes and the respondent was among the last people to be loaded into a vehicle.
-In the same trunk as the respondent were about 35 other people with him, at least two women and several minors.
+The respondent stated that there were two Mercedes vans, similar to image 6, and one Ford transit van, similar to image 5.
+These cars, as reported by the respondent, carried any writing or logo and they did not have license plates.
+Reportedly, the loading of all approximately 100 POM took about 30 minutes and the respondent was among the last people to be loaded into a vehicle.
+In the same trunk as the respondent he saw about 35 other people with him, at least two women and several minors.
 Then they started driving for around 15 minutes in a manner described as “fast, so fast” over first paved roads for 5 minutes, then unpaved roads until they arrived to a river.
 The respondent could see some glimpses of hills and lights outside before entering into a forest as the vehicle was so old that there were little holes in the trunk.
 There were no windows.
-It was hard to breathe inside the trunk as it was very crowded by people.
+The respondent stated that it was hard to breathe inside the trunk as it was very crowded by people.

-All three vans arrived to a site in a small forest with a small yard next to an unpaved road leading to the Evros river.
+The respondent stated that all three vans arrived to a site in a small forest with a small yard next to an unpaved road leading to the Evros river.
 Six men in sportswear (as described above) and wearing balaclavas came from the detention site to the river site with the POM.

-All the POM, including the women, were searched again by male uniformed men.
+The respondent recounted that then all the POM, including the women, were searched again by male uniformed men.
 The respondent stated:

 “He [the uniformed man] was nasty.
 He kept moving his hands all over her [the woman’s] body”.